Civ13/civ13-wiki/wiki/Guide_to_Construction.md

 <u><b>Wood</b></u>

-Made with 7 wood logs.
+Made with 10 wood planks attached to a wall frame.
 Being out of planks, this wall is more refined than the log one.

 <table>